TriBITSPub/TriBITS/tribits/doc/guides/TribitsGuidesBody.rst

 ``tribits/ci_support/`` that read in this file and use the created data-structure for various tasks.
 This file and these tools are used by `checkin-test.py`_ and `tribits_ctest_driver()`_.
 But these tools can also be used to construct other workflows and tools.
+These tools require a Python3 installation and for the `python3` executable to be installed.

 .. _TribitsDumpDepsXmlScript.cmake: